I have a huge guide for backyard composting, but what if you don’t have a backyard? Can you still compost? Of course you can!

-You mash it all down and then add in an activator mix which is full of microbes which speed the process of decomposition.
+You mash it all down and then add in an activator mix which is full of microbes which hastens the process of decomposition.

 According to the website you should have compost in 4 weeks.
-I don't think you have to keep a balance of nitrogen and carbon.
-The activator mix takes care of that.
+I don’t think you have to keep a balance of nitrogen and carbon, I believe you can only add food scraps and the activator mix takes care of the rest!

-If you don't have a yard, this is definitely a reconnaissance mission.
-Tench composting is where you did a hole in the ground and bury your compost.
-It's really easy, effective, and inexpensive.
+If you don’t have a yard, this is definitely a reconnaissance mission.
+Tench composting is where you dig a hole in the ground and bury your compost.
+It’s really easy, effective, and inexpensive.

 The only problem is finding a place to do it.